What are PEP and Sanctions Lists Screenings?

 When choosing a PEP and sanctions screening solution it is important to consider the scope of the system, the sources and lists included in the database, and how the tool filters a match in order to reduce false positives.

-Why sanctions.io could be a great fit for your screening process
+Why sanctions.io is a great fit for your screening process

 Our sanctions.io database is updated every 15 minutes and includes a proprietary search algorithm that helps reduce false positives.
 It covers a growing number of sanction lists including OFAC, the UN, and the EU.
 You can test the quality of our data using our Free Sanctions List check on our website.